afcarl/HathiGenreTrainingset/confidence/readme.md

 created by thresholding my training corpus at different probability levels.
 This gives me predicted precision and recall curves, which I also smoothed with lowess regression to minimize the influence of arbitrary artefacts in the training set.
 Then I can use the predicted probability of accuracy in an individual volume to infer, What precision or recall would I likely get *if* I cut the whole corpus at this probability threshold, discarding all volumes predicted to be less reliable?

-The important scripts here are logisticmodel.py and smooth.R.
-These generate a meta-model characterizing our confidence in the predictions made about volumes, which is used to create metadata that accompanies the predictions for each volume.
+The important scripts here are logisticconfidence.py (which creates the models), smooth.R, which smooths calibration curves, and applyconfidence.py, which applies the models and calibration curves to generate the final json files.

 Older scripts (logitconfidence and modelconfidence.py) represent discarded branches that used different modeling strategies.
 A straightforward logistic regression on binarized data turned out to work best.